Your Definitive Healthy Alcohol Guide

-If you’re health-conscious—but still love a glass of wine with dinner, a beer or two on the weekend, or a nice long happy hour with coworkers—you’ve probably wondered how drinking affects your inflammation levels.
+If you’re health-conscious—but still love a glass of wine with dinner, a beer or two on the weekend, or a nice long happy hour with coworkers—you’ve probably wondered how drinking affects your overall health.

 Article continues below